DHTMLX/docs-suite/docs/grid/api/grid_aftercollapse_event.md

 # afterCollapse

-@short: fires after collapsing Grid in the TreeGrid mode
+@short: fires after collapsing a tree node

 :::note
+The event works:
+- for Grid in the default mode with the `subRow` configuration option
-The event works only for Grid with the `type: "tree"` configuration option
+- for Grid in the TreeGrid mode (with the `type: "tree"` configuration option)
 :::

 @signature: {'afterCollapse: (rowId: string | number) => void;'}